How Do Birds Fly? Answers to Common Questions About Birds

 Do birds sing especially loud at dawn?

 Yes, and they sing with more energy and variety.
 This “dawn chorus” actually starts an hour or so before dawn in spring and early summer.
 The chorus often begins with American robins singing a much more rapid, excited version of their daytime song.
 Chipping sparrows sing their songs at a frenetic pace, and many other birds sing with exceptional energy as well.
 Ornithologists don’t know exactly why birds sing so vigorously in the early morning.
 It could be that they have a lot of energy after a good night’s sleep or that in the dim light, territorial competitors and prospective mates don’t have much else to do but listen.
-Or it could be that the -singing might attract potential mates that may have landed after a night of migration.
+Or it could be that the singing might attract potential mates that may have landed after a night of migration.
+Here’s 7 ways to be a better birder.

 Can birds smell?